-Under UK sanctions, there is a maritime transportation ban on the delivery or supply of Russian oil or oil products falling within commodity codes 2709 (including crude petroleum oils and oils obtained from bituminous materials including clean condensate) or 2710 (non-crude petroleum oils and oils obtained from more than 70% or more bituminous materials, including HSFO, VGO, Kerosene) from Russia to a third country or from one third country to another third country.
+Under UK sanctions, there is a maritime transportation ban on the delivery or supply of Russian oil or oil products falling within commodity codes 2709 (petroleum oils and oils obtained from bituminous minerals, crude (including clean condensate)) or 2710 (petroleum oils and oils obtained from bituminous minerals, other than crude; preparations not elsewhere specified or included, containing by weight 70% or more of petroleum oils or oils from bituminous mineral (including HSFO, VGO, Kerosene)) from Russia to a third country or from one third country to another third country.

-The ban in respect of code 2709 products came into effect on 5th December, 2022 and the ban in respect of code 2710 products comes into effect on 5th February, 2023.
+The ban in respect of code 2709 crude products came into effect on 5th December, 2022 and the ban in respect of code 2710 refined petroleum products came into effect on 5th February, 2023.
 In addition, it is also prohibited to provide 'associated services', which includes financial services, funds and brokering services, to anyone who is supplying or delivering by ship oil or oil products from the same dates.
+A wind down period applied for code 2709 products which had been loaded prior to 5th December, 2022 and which were delivered and customs cleared in a third country by 19th January, 2023.
+A similar wind down period applies for code 2710 products which have been loaded before 05:01am GMT on 5th February, 2023 and which are delivered in a third country by 05.01am GMT on 1st April, 2023.
 The legislation implementing the ban can be found here.